Crazy Rich Asians: Critical response

 He was joined in his criticism by Kate Taylor of The Globe and Mail, who wrote: "As the obscenities of wealth accumulate while a large cast of Asian and Eurasian actors render their many silly characters, the source of the laughter becomes troubling."
 David Rooney of The Hollywood Reporter gave a mixed review, in which he criticized the film's pacing as "uneven" but nevertheless similarly praised the performances and chemistry of Wu and Golding, and singled out Wu's performance as the film's real heart.
 Tony Wong of Toronto Star argued the film "doesn't blow away stereotypes.
 It reinforces them.
 There is little room for subtlety here—the title underlines the mission statement.
-Asians are rich, vulgar and clueless."
+Asians are rich, vulgar and clueless".

-Al Jazeera's Katrina Yu described the film as "Panda Express of Chinese culture" pointing out that this film can only attract Westerners who have little knowledge of Asian culture or Asian Americans who are happy to see their own culture presented in a Hollywood movie.
-He also pointed out that there are sharp criticisms from the China's side about this film.
-They criticize that "Crazy Rich Asians wasn’t a celebration of Asian culture – it was a demonisation of it.", arguing that the film only shows Chinese culture in the eyes of Westerners and reinforced the cliche stereotypes.
-The commentary also criticized the orientalism in the film, pointing out that the character Eleanor, who represented the Chinese tradition in the film, was portrayed as "villainous and backward" and Rachel, who represented the West, won in the end, implying ”thanks to the wind from the West, the old and unprogressive East is given a new life.”
+Al Jazeera's Katrina Yu's article on reasons why the film was a box-office flop in China quoted Beijing-based filmmaker Stanley Tsang who described the film as "the Panda Express of Chinese culture".
+According to Hu Shan, a Beijing-based creative producer and self-described movie buff, the film worked for Westerners who have little knowledge of Asian culture or Asian diaspora who are happy to see their own culture presented in a Hollywood movie.
+According to popular reviews posted on Chinese movie websites mtime and douban, "Crazy Rich Asians wasn't a celebration of Asian culture – it was a demonisation of it," arguing that the film only shows Chinese culture in the eyes of Westerners and reinforced the cliche stereotypes.
+Other Chinese cinema lovers criticized the orientalism in the film, pointing out that the character Eleanor, who represented the Chinese tradition in the film, was portrayed as "villainous and backward" and Rachel, who represented the West, won in the end, implying "thanks to the wind from the West, the old and unprogressive East is given a new life".

+Legacy

-Actor Ke Huy Quan, who had quit acting due to the lack of opportunities for Asian actors, said he was inspired to return to the profession by the positive representation of Asians in Crazy Rich Asians.
-Quan said: "I saw my fellow Asian actors up on the screen, and I had serious FOMO because I wanted to be up there with them."
-This directly led Quan to appear in Everything Everywhere All at Once (2022), for which he won the Academy Award for Best Supporting Actor.
+Actor Ke Huy Quan, who had quit acting after Second Time Around (2002) due to the lack of opportunities for Asian actors, said he was inspired to return to the profession by the positive representation of Asians in Crazy Rich Asians.
+Quan said: "I saw my fellow Asian actors up on the screen, and I had serious FOMO because I wanted to be up there with them".
+This directly led Quan to appear in Everything Everywhere All at Once (2022), which stars Crazy Rich Asians actress Michelle Yeoh as the lead.
+Both Yeoh and Quan would go on to win Academy Awards for their performances.
+As a tribute to the film, clips of Yeoh on the red carpet promoting Crazy Rich Asians can be briefly seen in the universe where Yeoh's character Evelyn is an accomplished actress.